 - 1. Personal data (name) - 2.
 Contact data (telephone, e-mail address) - 3.
 Educational data (Doctoral program, field of research)

-Purpose of processing of data: Data are used during the organisation of the Coimbra Group 3 Minutes Thesis competition to inform the applicants about the details of the event of the Competition.
+Purpose of processing of data: Data are used during the application of the 'institutional bilateral mobility' to inform the applicants about the details of the event of the Competition.

 Legal basis of the processing of data: